mvysny/vaadin-on-kotlin/docs/dsl_explained-v10.md

 ...
 ```

-The `this.` clause can be dropped as usual.
-Also, when the `block` is the last parameter of a Kotlin function,
+The `this.` stanza can be dropped as usual.
+Also, when a closure is the last parameter of a Kotlin function,
-it goes after the parenthesis:
+it may go after the parenthesis:

 ```kotlin
 ...